+ What is Hearken?

 + What exactly does the Hearken technology do and how does it work?

-Upon subscribing, you’re given access to an administrative backend website.
-It’s used to configure custom modules that can be embedded wherever you’d like on your website, no matter your content management system (CMS).
-These modules prompt your audience to take actions such as submitting questions, voting on which stories they’d like you to cover, and collect email addresses for newsletters and subscriptions.
-Your Hearken backend website is where you can manage this audience engagement.
-You can create one or many different modules, all of which send the data they receive back to your Hearken backend site for you to view and manage.
+Upon subscribing, you’re given access to your Engagement Management System (EMS).
+It’s used to configure custom embeds that can be embedded wherever you’d like on your website, no matter your content management system (CMS).
+These embeds your audience to take actions such as submitting questions, voting on which stories they’d like you to cover, and collect email addresses for newsletters and subscriptions.
+Your Hearken EMS is where you can manage this audience engagement.
+You can create one or many different embeds, all of which send the data they receive back to your Hearken Engagement Management System (EMS) for you to view and manage.

 + Do I have to both collect questions and allow the public to vote?